Ma-Ko-dev/100DaysOfCode/README.md

 - [Day 94](https://github.com/Ma-Ko-dev/MaCron) - Added lots of small things, fixed some minor bugs and cleaned up the code a bit.
 Ready for release tomorrow! :D ✔
 - [Day 95](https://github.com/Ma-Ko-dev/MaCron) - MaCron got released.
 I fixed the last minor bugs and created a nice README for the repository.
 Feel free to follow the link to MaCron ✔
 - [Day 96](https://github.com/Ma-Ko-dev/MaCron) - Started to work on Multiprocessing for MaCron.
 I will hopefully finish it tomorrow.
 In the meantime i added minor changes :) ✔
+- [Day 97](https://github.com/Ma-Ko-dev/MaCron) - I finally added threads to MaCron.
+That means no more GUI freezing and scripts run parallel.
+I also release version v1.1.0 and broke v1.0.0 at the same time :D ✔